CycoPH/atasm/README.md

 AND X register with accumulator and store result in stack pointer, then AND stack pointer with the high byte of the target address of the argument +1.
 Store result in memory.
 Status flags: -
 Addressing: Absolute,Y

+## **Appendix D: Licensing** {#appendix-d:-licensing}

+ATasm is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+ATasm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details, which can be found in the file LICENSE in this archive.

+*If you have a burning desire to use this program under a different license, please contact me.*